Kwpolska-graveyard/kru/kwd/README.md

 KWD.
-First steps in Perl.
+Awesome READMEs in 10 secs.
 ==============

 PURPOSE
 -------
-This was made for speeding up making all the READMEs.
+This project was made for speeding up making all the READMEs.

 INSTALLATION
 ------------
-Check out INSTALL.
+Check out INSTALL.md.

 COPYRIGHT
 ---------